-These are real insurance roof claim case studies from across North Atlanta, including Alpharetta, Windward, Dunwoody, and Cumming.
+These are real insurance roof claim case studies from across North Atlanta, including Alpharetta, Windward, Dunwoody, Cumming, Woodstock, Roswell, Suwanee, Johns Creek, and Sandy Springs.
 Each page documents a real homeowner problem, the inspection path, the carrier situation, and the final roof outcome.

 Most roofing companies talk in general terms about helping with insurance claims.
 Very few publish a documented library showing what those cases actually look like in the field.
-This page brings together real roof claim stories handled by Inspector Roofing and Restoration, including denied claims reversed, repair decisions upgraded to full replacement, policy pressure situations, leak-driven storm discoveries, adjuster-disagreement scenarios, and approvals reached through better documentation and adjuster-facing support.
+This page brings together real roof claim stories handled by Inspector Roofing and Restoration, including denied claims reversed, repair decisions upgraded to full replacement, policy pressure situations, leak-driven storm discoveries, adjuster-disagreement scenarios, wear-and-tear positions overturned, cosmetic classifications challenged, and approvals reached through better documentation and adjuster-facing support.

 What makes these case studies valuable is that they are not vague marketing pages.
 They are local, scenario-based proof pages tied to specific homeowner situations.
 They show what happened, what was documented, how the claim changed, and what the final result was.

-If you are a homeowner in North Atlanta dealing with hail damage, wind damage, adjuster frustration, claim confusion, roof leaks, or a roof that was denied, reduced to repairs, or left unresolved, these case studies will help you understand what a real inspection-first path can look like.
+If you are a homeowner in North Atlanta dealing with hail damage, wind damage, adjuster frustration, claim confusion, roof leaks, or a roof that was denied, reduced to repairs, classified as wear and tear, labeled cosmetic, or left unresolved, these case studies will help you understand what a real inspection-first path can look like.

 DeniedClaims later revisited